VarunRaj7/CHARM-Algorithm-in-Scala/README.md

 # Charm_Scala

-This repository contains a two Maven Project for CHARM algorithm, to mine the closed itemsets, implementated in Scala.
+This repository contains a two Maven Project implementing CHARM algorithm, to mine the closed itemsets, in Scala.
 Furthermore, it is an updated version of implementation done by [SatishUC15](https://github.com/SatishUC15/CHARM-Algorithm).

-The following are the updates introduced to the SatishUC15 implementation:
+The following are the updates in implementation:

-1. The support is added as a ItemSet class as a member to sort the itemsets by increasing order of support.
+1. The support is added as a ItemSet class member to sort the itemsets by increasing order of support.
 Thus, maximizing the occurences of Property 1 and Property 2 of CHARM algorithm that eventually reduced the depth of the tree.

 2. A bitvector implementation is also provided so as to reduce the memory consumed.